orbeon/orbeon-forms-doc/Form-Runner-~-APIs-~-Server-side-Embedding.md

 </init-param>
 ```

-Details about the meaning of these parameters are [available here](http://wiki.orbeon.com/forms/doc/developer-guide/configuration-properties/configuration-properties-base#TOC-HTTP-Client).
+Details about the meaning of these parameters are [[available here|Installation-~-Configuration-Properties-~-General-Properties#http-client]].

 ### HTTP server configuration